-The most popular early-time solutions to the $H_0$ tension, such as EDE~\cite{Poulin:2018cxd, Smith:2019ihp, Herold:2022iib, Kamionkowski:2022pkx} and extra radiation parameterized by the effective number of relativistic species $N_{\rm eff}$~\cite{Riess:2016jrr, Flambaum:2019cih, Seto:2021xua,Reeves:2022aoi}, involve inserting an additional energy component into the pre-recombination universe to reduce the sound horizon scale, thereby resulting in a higher $H_0$~\cite{Riess:2016jrr, Flambaum:2019cih, Seto:2021xua}.
-However, the extent to which models reducing the sound horizon can tackle the $H_0$ tension is severely restricted by the fact that they yield a larger matter density $\omega_{\rm m}$ to preserve consistency with the CMB power spectrum, thereby chronically worsening the $S_8$ discrepancy~\cite{Jedamzik:2020zmd, Perivolaropoulos:2021jda, Reeves:2022aoi, Poulin:2023lkg}.
+The most popular early-time solutions to the $H_0$ tension, such as EDE~\cite{Poulin:2018cxd, Smith:2019ihp, Herold:2022iib, Kamionkowski:2022pkx} and extra radiation parameterized by the effective number of relativistic species $N_{\rm eff}$~\cite{Riess:2016jrr, Vagnozzi:2019ezj, Flambaum:2019cih, Seto:2021xua,Reeves:2022aoi}, involve inserting an additional energy component into the pre-recombination universe to reduce the sound horizon scale, thereby resulting in a higher $H_0$~\cite{Riess:2016jrr, Vagnozzi:2019ezj, Flambaum:2019cih, Seto:2021xua}.
+However, the extent to which models reducing the sound horizon can tackle the $H_0$ tension is severely restricted by the fact that they yield a larger matter density $\omega_{\rm m}$ to preserve consistency with the CMB power spectrum, thereby chronically leading to new or worsening some existing discrepancies, such as in the value of $S_8$~\cite{Jedamzik:2020zmd, Perivolaropoulos:2021jda,Abdalla:2022yfr,Vagnozzi:2023nrq, Reeves:2022aoi, Poulin:2023lkg,Vagnozzi:2021gjh}.
 Given that early-time modifications focus almost exclusively on the concept of shrinking the sound horizon to increase $H_0$, this difficulty in addressing both $H_0$ and $S_8$ tensions simultaneously turns an already challenging problem into an even more daunting one from the perspective of early-time solutions.